Table of Contents

 What to ignore

-Anyone selling you “Zapier is dead” or “Make is enterprise-only” content.
+Anyone selling you "Zapier is dead" or "Make is enterprise-only" content.
 Both platforms are still healthy choices for their respective archetypes.
-The honest answer is workflow-shape-dependent, and our Zapier review and Make coverage hold.
+The candid answer is workflow-shape-dependent, and our Zapier review and Make coverage hold.

 Verdict